ejmastnak/fmf-seminar/README.md

 # Seminar
-Source files for Elijan Mastnak's paper and presentation for the Seminar course requirements at the Faculty of Math and Physics at the University of Ljubljana.
-The project explores the use of convolutional neural networks for classifying the products of high-energy collisions in particle physics.
-See [About the Seminar course at FMF](#about-the-seminar-course-at-fmf) below for context.
+Source files for Elijan Mastnak's paper and presentation for the *Seminar* course requirements at the Faculty of Math and Physics at the University of Ljubljana.
+The project explores the use of convolutional neural networks for classifying the products of high-energy collisions in particle physics; you can read more about the project on [my website](https://ejmastnak.github.io/seminar/seminar.html).
+See [About the Seminar course at FMF](#about-the-seminar-course-at-fmf) below for context on the *Seminar* course.

 ### Project structure
 - `bib` holds the project's `biblatex` bibliography database
 - `media` holds the diagrams, images, and animations used in the paper and presentation
 - `presentation-slo` holds a Slovene version of the presentation's LaTeX source files
-- `presentation` is the English analog of `presentation`
+- `presentation` is the English analog of `presentation-slo`
-- `paper` holds paper's LaTeX source files (in English)
+- `paper` holds the paper's LaTeX source files (in English)
 - `svg-figure-files` holds the `svg` files used to make the paper and presentation's diagrams

 ### Software used to make the project